Backbase/backbase.github.io/content/posts/meetups/new-trends-in-ai-your-ticket-to-the-states/post.md

 [Monika Nowakowska](https://www.linkedin.com/in/monika-nowakowska-71b196105/)
 "Your Ticket to the States: Plan, Pack, and Go!"

 Have you ever thought about traveling to the States but didn’t know where to start?
 I was in the same boat, and I’d be happy to share my journey and tips from my American adventure.
 1 month, 4,000 kilometers, and 7 national parks.
-Get set for an unforgettable adventure across the States!
+Get set for an unforgettable adventure across the States.

 # Place and time

-🗓️ Event Date: 4 December 2024
+🗓️ Event Date: December 4, 2024

 🕑 Time: 6:00  PM